 What is Kimchi?

-Originating from Korea, kimchi is a spicy fermented cabbage dish, often seasoned with garlic, ginger, and chili peppers.
+Originating from Korea as long as 4,000 years ago, kimchi is a spicy fermented cabbage dish, often seasoned with garlic, ginger, and chili peppers.
 While there are many variations of kimchi, they all involve the fermentation of vegetables with beneficial bacteria.
 This fermentation process gives kimchi its distinct tangy flavor and its probiotic punch.

 Probiotics and Gut Health